beeldengeluid/dane-video-segmentation-worker/README.md

 # dane-video-segmentation-worker

 Running Scenedetect to detect shots and select keyframes.
-Including code for extracting keyframes,  extracting audio, and generating spectrograms.
+Including code for extracting the keyframes too.
+Extracting audio and generating spectrograms are legacy options and might not work well anymore.

 ## Installation